Rob has conjunctivitis aka pink eye! Since this is highly contagious, the quarantine in North Carolina continues.

 I wanted to make chocolate chip cookies.
 I needed a few ingredients so I walked to a local store.
 It was a full size store.
 It was cool that the music playing was Spanish.
 Despite shoppers of many ethnicities, this store is run by Spanish speaking people.
 It seemed like the Hispanic aisle might someday be replaced by something else!!

 How cool!
 I felt like I was in yet another country.
-It was better stocked than the larger Harris Teeter that we had drive to yesterday.
+It was better stocked than the larger Harris Teeter that we had driven to yesterday.

 I keep forgetting to bring my own bags whether they are plastic, cotton or my backpack.
 Old habits are hard to change…but I will adopt habits that are better for me and my world.
 I didn’t realize that much of our trash is sent to poor countries.
 Also, we Americans don’t have to live among our trash because our country is so vast.
 And we are the biggest producer of trash.
 How things would change if our trash was in our front yards to be seen everyday!